|That's me on the left.|

 In Idaho, we have no shortage of snow.
 If truth be told, winter is not my favorite time of the year.
 The heavenly summers in Coeur d'Alene make up for it, though.
 We live close to downtown, which means we walk or ride our bikes to coffee shops, restaurants, parks, and Lake Coeur d’Alene (where I once dared to take the Polar Plunge).

-Despite my big honeymoon blunder, I’ve been married over 25 years now and have two wonderful, grown kids and one adorable granddaughter!
+Despite my big honeymoon blunder, I’ve been married over 25 years now and have two wonderful, grown kids and two adorable granddaughters!

 I have several passions, reading being right up there on the list.
 My love of reading stems from my mother and father.
 I enjoy reading all types of books including fiction (Pomegranate Soup, A Guide to the Birds of East Africa), memoirs (The Glass Castle, Falling Leaves), classics (Frankenstein, Jane Eyre), modern classics (Rebecca, Murder on the Orient Express) and humor (Me Talk Pretty One Day, My Uncle Oswald).
 It’s rare that I will truly dislike a book, but it happens on occasion (Moby-Dick).